Open main menu

 photo: Camp Trails Ponderosa external frame backpack

-Camp Trails Ponderosa is the best pack I have ever used and I have had a more than a handful of other packs to compare with.
+Camp Trails Ponderosa is the best pack I have ever used and I have had more than a handful of other packs to compare with.
 I chucked away my first one after many years use when one of the zippers failed and regretted it afterwards and have this week bought two more on eBay and will never look back on softpacks again.

 I cannot wait to finally get them.
 Top weave, robust frame, light and roomy.
-I have used it around the world from Lappland, Nova Scotia, Rockies, and New Zealand and it has worked everywhere.
+I have used it around the world from Lapland, Nova Scotia, Rockies, and New Zealand and it has worked everywhere.

 Pros